peidevs/Event_Resources/TalkFAQ.md

 per night (with some variations).
 We are always on the lookout for new material; this doc addresses some common concerns.

-For further questions, or to sign-up, please contact us at peidevs @ gmail or via the Slack channel.
+For further questions, or to sign-up, please contact us at peidevs @ gmail or via our [Slack channel](https://docs.google.com/forms/d/e/1FAIpQLScjMRLiiKXqeHCjCSAD37mFxJdH5fskiok-LUaIGtPUZ63glw/viewform).
 Also, see the [GitHub issues](https://github.com/peidevs/Event_Resources/issues) (explained below).

 #### Why should I give a talk?